 Once upon a time, it seemed the retail industry as we knew it was fading into oblivion.
 Online giants like Amazon were poised to oust traditional retailers, such as Target, Kohl’s and Nordstrom — but they fought back by tapping into new business plans.

-Amazon’s sales totaled $52.9 billion in the second quarter of 2018 — up 39 percent from the same time in 2017 — but many popular brick-and-mortar stores are thriving and giving the company a run for its money.
+Amazon’s sales totaled $63.40 billion for the quarter ending June 30, 2019 — up 19 percent year-over-year — but many popular brick-and-mortar stores are thriving and giving the company a run for its money.

 Click through to look at 12 retail stores finding success despite the click-and-mortar era that is killing off so many stores.